 The arts community in Michigan is vibrant and diverse, representing multiple genres.
-Every day there are talented Michiganders in recording studios, behind lenses, at rehearsals, across from canvases, and in front of laptops in coffee shops.
+Every day there are talented Michiganders in recording studios.
+They are also behind lenses and at rehearsals.
+Some sit across from canvases, and others, in front of laptops in coffee shops.
 They hone their skills and create so that the world will be nourished through art.
-That is why it is always exciting when local artists capture the nation’s attention, as is the case with these four.
+That is why it is always exciting when local artists capture the nation’s attention, as is the case with these three.

 Author Josh Malerman

 His career as a writer may not have been an overnight sensation, but the Sandra Bullock movie based on Josh Malerman’s novel, Bird Box, certainly was.
-Netflix began streaming the film worldwide on December 21, 2018, and according to Netflix, it was viewed by 80 million households in the month following its release.
-That has brought a lot of attention to the book, which was Josh’s debut novel, released in 2014.
-The Ferndale-based author reportedly wrote his first draft of the thriller back in 2006.
+Netflix began streaming the film worldwide on December 21, 2018.
+According to the streaming service, it was viewed by 80 million households in the month following its release.
+Naturally, that brought a lot of attention to the book, which was Josh’s debut novel.
+It was released in 2014.
+Although, the Ferndale-based author reportedly wrote his first draft of the thriller back in 2006.
 The resurgence in attention landed the novel on the New York Times Bestsellers List.

-Since finishing Bird Box, Josh has written several other books, at least two of which have been optioned for films.
+After finishing Bird Box, Josh wrote several other books, at least two of which have been optioned for films.
 His latest novel, Inspection, is set to be released on April 23.

 Dancer Lauren Yakima